 Before UK residents move abroad, they should determine whether their life insurance policies will travel with them.
 If not, serious consideration should be given to purchasing a new life plan.
-An expat who does not have cover in force before exiting the UK should assess whether purchasing one is a smart investment.
+An expat who does not have coverage in force before exiting the UK should assess whether buying one is a smart investment.

-Unstable political conditions make it risky to live in many foreign countries particularly .
+Unstable political conditions make it risky to live in many foreign countries.
 Even residing in one of these countries temporarily could be dangerous because it can increase risks to health and overall well-being.

 Insurance for expats is special cover for individuals with residency in one country who live in a different one.
-These policies are offered by some international insurance companies but their availability varies based on geographic region.
+Some international insurance companies offer these policies but their availability varies based on geographic region.

 As an example, British expats living in the Middle East have relatively few options when it comes to providers and policies.
 Friends Provident International, Eagle Star International, Scottish Provident International, and Royal & Sun Alliance are the major international insurance companies offering life cover to expats in this region.

-An expat may find local cover but many insurance professionals are wary of this approach.
+An expat may find local cover, but many insurance professionals are wary of this approach.
 Beneficiaries of expats who die outside of the UK often find it difficult to make claims with insurers local to where the deceased lived.
-Experts recommend that expats instead select an internationally recognized insurance company.
+Experts recommend that expats instead select an internationally recognised insurance company.

 After relocating to the Middle East, residents of Britain and northern Europe can find cover through Friends Provident at British rates.
 Other providers offer investment-linked whole of life policies that are usually more expensive but have value upon surrender if the plan is no longer needed.